Unforeseen medical treatment

 - During evenings and at weekends, treatment in the Reykjavik area can be obtained at the "Læknavaktin" centre.
 Tel: 1770

-- For medical advice and house calls after opening hours, call 1770
+- For medical advice and house calls outside opening hours, call 1770

 - Dental treatment is provided at dental offices/health centres in most areas of Iceland.